department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Go ahead and walk me through how you'd do that.

-- **Did you notice the "Filter and sort" link?
+- _If needed:_ **Did you notice the "Filter and sort" link?
 Okay, now go ahead and select that link.**

 ---